thangarajdeivasikamani/object_detection_common_application/src/TF2/TF2_model/readme.txt

-This folder has TF2 models
+This folder contains TF2 models